-The information in this ecological site description, including the state-and-transition model (STM), was developed based on historical data, current field data, professional experience, and a review of the scientific literature.
+The information in this ecological site description, including the state-and-transition model (STM) (Figure 2), was developed based on historical data, current field data, professional experience, and a review of the scientific literature.
 As a result, all possible scenarios or plant species may not be included.
 Key indicator plant species, disturbances, and ecological processes are described to inform land management decisions.

-The Clayey Moist Grassland provisional ecological site in MLRA 52 Dry Grassland consists of five states: The Reference State (1), the Shortgrass State (2), the Invaded State (3), the Cropland State (4), and the Post-Cropland State (5).
+The Woody Draw provisional ecological site in MLRA 52 Moist Grassland consists of three states: The Reference State (1), the Herbaceous Understory State (2), and the Invaded State (3).
 Plant communities associated with this ecological site evolved under the combined influences of climate, grazing, and fire.
 Extreme climatic variability results in frequent droughts, which have the greatest influence on the relative contribution of species cover and production (Coupland, 1958, 1961; Biondini et al., 1998).
-Due to the dominance of cool-season graminoids, annual production is highly dependent upon mid- to late-spring precipitation (Heitschmidt and Vermeire, 2005; Anderson, 2006).
+Due to the dominance of cool-season graminoids, annual production is highly dependent upon mid to late-spring precipitation (Heitschmidt and Vermeire, 2005; Anderson, 2006).